Realmzer/RealmzerPage/README.md

-# RealmzerPage
-A website for me and my updates and downloads.
+# THIS PAGE HAS MOVED TO A NEW HOSTER